 attributes of an iframe refer to the content box, and adding

 the border width yields the border box.
-Note also that the clip
+As a result, what we’ve

-iframe {outline: 1px solid black;
+outline: 1px solid black; } iframe {

 Finally, let’s also add iframes to the accessibility tree.
 Like the